Randolph–Macon College: History

-Randolph–Macon was founded in 1830 by Methodists Rev. Hekeziah G. Leigh, Rev. John Early and Staten Islander Gabriel Poillon Disosway.
-It was originally located in Boydton, near the North Carolina border; but as the railroad link to Boydton was destroyed during the Civil War, the college's trustees decided to relocate the school to Ashland in 1868.
-The college takes its name from Virginia statesmen John Randolph of Roanoke and North Carolina statesman Nathaniel Macon.
-(The original site of Randolph–Macon features a historical marker and ruins of the classroom buildings).
+Randolph-Macon was founded in 1830 by Methodists Hekeziah G. Leigh and John Early and Staten Islander Gabriel Poillon Disosway.
+It was originally located in Boydton, near the North Carolina border, but as the railroad link to Boydton was destroyed during the Civil War, the college's trustees decided to relocate the school to Ashland in 1868.
+The college takes its name from Virginia statesman John Randolph and North Carolina statesman Nathaniel Macon.

+The original site of Randolph–Macon features a historical marker and ruins of the classroom buildings.
 The original campus became the home of the Boydton Academic and Bible Institute, a Christian school for African Americans which operated from 1878 to 1935.

-In 1847, Randolph–Macon College established a relationship with Hampden–Sydney College.
+In 1847, Randolph–Macon College established a relationship with Hampden-Sydney College.
 The relationship led to the formation of the Randolph–Macon Medical School, which closed in 1851.
 Its president William A. Smith delivered a set of lectures advocating slavery in 1856 and 1857.

 The college has a historical relationship with Randolph College (formerly known as Randolph–Macon Woman's College) in Lynchburg, Virginia.
-The former women's college was founded under Randolph–Macon's original charter in 1893 by the then-president William Waugh Smith; it was intended as a female counterpart to the then all-male Randolph–Macon.
+The former women's college was founded under Randolph-Macon's original charter in 1893 by the then-president William Waugh Smith; it was intended as a female counterpart to the then all-male Randolph-Macon.
 The two schools later separated to become distinct institutions governed by two separate boards.
-Randolph–Macon College became co-educational in 1971 with the enrollment of 50 women and the first full-time female faculty member.
+Randolph-Macon College became co-educational in 1971 with the enrollment of 50 women and the first full-time female faculty member.
 (Randolph College became co-educational in 2007.)

 In 1892, two preparatory schools — both called Randolph–Macon Academy — were founded.
 The only one that remains today is Randolph–Macon Academy in Front Royal, Virginia.
 Randolph–Macon Academy is today the only co-educational military boarding school in the country affiliated with the United States Air Force Air Force Junior Reserve Officer Training Corps (AFJROTC).
 Currently, there are no formal relationships or agreements between Randolph-Macon Academy and Randolph–Macon College aside from the shared names, mascots, and school colors.

-Randolph–Macon College became the first college south of the Mason–Dixon line to require physical education coursework for graduation.
+Randolph-Macon College became the first college south of the Mason–Dixon line to require physical education coursework for graduation.
 The old gym, built in 1887, was the first structure in the South to be constructed solely for instruction in physical education.
-Randolph–Macon is considered to be the first college in the South to offer English as a full discipline and to develop biology as a distinct study.
+Randolph-Macon is considered to be the first college in the South to offer English as a full discipline and to develop biology as a distinct study.
 Its computer science department is one of the oldest in the country associated with a liberal arts school; in the 1960s, when the program was established, many academics believed computer science to be more appropriate for a commercial trade or secretarial school than a traditional four-year institution.

-Since 1923, the college has been home to the Zeta of Virginia chapter of the Phi Beta Kappa Society, the nation's oldest academic honor society.
-Chi Beta Phi, the national science honorary society, was founded at Randolph–Macon in 1916.
+Since 1923, the college has been home to the Zeta of Virginia chapter of Phi Beta Kappa society, the nation's oldest academic honor society.
+Chi Beta Phi, the national science honorary society, was founded at Randolph-Macon in 1916.